ADDISON: 469-547-1019

 In fact, because of its likability, traditional Mexican Cuisine and dishes have found their place in American homes, making up a large portion of the diets of many Americans.

-In differentiating Mexican food vs American food, one may think that they are seemingly different individually, but because of the fusion of Mexican dishes with American taste and flavor, we can see a closer comparison as they share a number of similarities.
+In differentiating Mexican food vs. American food, one may think that they are seemingly different individually, but because of the fusion of Mexican dishes with American taste and flavor, we can see a closer comparison as they share several similarities.

-We can trace back when Mexican culinary practices were brought to the Southwestern part of the United States, it quickly combined with the local culture to create a new form of Mexican-style food.
+We can trace back to when Mexican culinary practices were brought to the Southwestern part of the United States; they quickly combined with the local culture to create a new form of Mexican-style food.

 Mexican restaurants have spread throughout the US because Americans are coming to appreciate Mexican cuisine in its original form.